Conrad London St. James: Queen Anne's Chambers

 Built at the turn of the 20th century, Queen Anne's Chambers was a collection of chambers available for short to mid-term rent for those with a need to be close to the seat of power, being located very close to the Houses of Parliament.
 It was the war-time location in Westminster for those lobbyists and civil servants whose industries faced dramatic impact from the onset of war.
 One of the earliest tenants of note was The Brewers' Society, who between 1909 and 1917 took premises in Queen Anne's Chambers to engage government with its growing concern over the output of beer and imposed limits on the use of sugar in brewing at a time of rationing.
 In later years, the Treasury Solicitor was also based at Queen Anne's Chambers.

 Hotel

 The hotel was formerly an InterContinental hotel.
 Less than two years after it had opened, InterContinental surrendered the management of its second London property – InterContinental London Westminster.
 The hotel changed owernship and became the Conrad London St. James in September, 2014.
 The press release stated that the hotel would become the twenty-fourth Conrad hotel, and the first in London.

 Location

 The hotel is located on Broadway, a street in London.
 It is directly opposite the St James's Park tube station and 55 Broadway.

 Restaurant

-The hotels restaurant is called the Pem.
+The hotel's restaurant is called the Pem.
 The Pem is named after suffragette Emily Wilding Davison's nickname.
 The restaurant is rated by the Michelin Guide.
 The menu and restaurant was headed by chef-director Sally Abé.
 In 2024, it was announced the head chef would be Jennifer Collins.

+Bar

+The hotel's bar is called The Blue Boar, formerly the Blue Boar Smokehouse.
+Sally Abé opened the bar in 2021.
+In 2021, The Guardians Grace Dent described it as "not really a pub at all, but a casual restaurant with a top chef".